 For type-2s, the choice of oral medication can also impact your after-meal control.
 Sulfonylureas stimulate the pancreas to secrete extra insulin throughout the day, without regard to meal timing.
 There are alternative medications called meglitinides which also stimulate the pancreas but do so in a much faster and shorter manner.
 When taken at mealtimes, meglitinides produce better after-meal control than sulfonylureas.

-Lifestyle Approaches to Stop the Spikes
+Lifestyle Approaches to Stop Blood Sugar Spikes

 1. Think Lower GI